ho-duc-duy/LifeBelowWater/README.md

-# Spiral Echoes
+# Life Below Water

-“Spiral Echoes” is an abstract digital artwork that simulates the infinity and mystery of the ocean through a spiral network that is randomly generated each time it is run.
+“Life Below Water” is an abstract digital artwork that simulates the infinity and mystery of the ocean through a spiral network that is randomly generated each time it is run.
 Initially, the entire scene is muted in tone – symbolizing a calm ocean that is shrouded in noise pollution.
-As the viewer hovers over the canvas, ripples of light appear, spreading and awakening colored highlights – symbolizing the positive impact of humans listening to and protecting the ocean.
+As the viewer clicks or hovers over the canvas, ripples of light appear, spreading and awakening colored highlights – symbolizing the positive impact of humans listening to and protecting the ocean.
 Background audio and hover effects contribute to a multi-sensory experience where every movement has meaning.
 The piece is a gentle yet profound reminder to engage with the ocean consciously – to not only echo, but also be heard.

 ---